A dream come true: Killington founder witnesses World Cup in person

 KILLINGTON — While this was the third year the World Cup has drawn upwards of 30,000 people to Killington Ski Resort, it’s the first time the resort’s founder has been on the slopes to witness it in person.

-The event’s opening ceremonies began Friday with ski competitions Saturday and Sunday.
-Resort spokespeople have said they expect at least 35,000 people to show up but hope to beat last year’s record and hit 40,000.
+The event’s opening ceremonies began Friday, with ski competitions Saturday and Sunday.
+Resort spokespeople said they expected at least 35,000 people to show up but hoped to beat last year’s record and hit 40,000.

 “I began looking at the mountain in 1955, and in 1956 my financial partner and I formed a company that April.
 We opened for business in December of 1958,” said Smith, who is called “Pres” by the many, many people who shout greetings to him as they pass by.